Wendy Ussher

 • As Principal Inspector and Senior Inspector (Prosecutions), managing the inspectorate and support staff in the Wide Bay/Sunshine Coast Regional offices of the former Department of Industrial Relations at Bundaberg and Maryborough, and conducting numerous workplace investigations.

-• Investigating and advising the Attorney-General on a 19th century crime led to the posthumous pardon of an aboriginal man known as Kipper Billy by his Excellency the Governor in 2018 (see Department of Justice and Attorney-General’s Annual Report 2018-19, p 63-64).
+• Investigating and advising the Attorney-General on a 19th century crime leading to the posthumous pardon of an aboriginal man known as Kipper Billy by his Excellency the Governor in 2018 (see Department of Justice and Attorney-General’s Annual Report 2018-19, p 63-64).